roadrunner-server/roadrunner-docs/docs/en/plugins/config.md

 **OpenTelemetry Middleware Update:**

+1. ⚠️ The `reload` plugin has been removed from the default plugins list.
+Please use `*.pool.debug=true` instead.

-As of version `v2023.1.0`, the OpenTelemetry (OTEL) middleware has been separated from the HTTP plugin.
+2. As of version `v2023.1.0`, the OpenTelemetry (OTEL) middleware has been separated from the HTTP plugin.
 It is now configured using a top-level YAML key.

 - **`v2.x`**